CarlKho-Minerva/mermaid-for-diagramming/README.md

 # Why Use Mermaid for Software Architecture Documentation

-## Overview
-This repository demonstrates the power of Mermaid diagrams for documenting software architecture, particularly in an LLM-driven development world.

-## Benefits

 ### 1. LLM-Friendly
 - Plain text format that can be parsed by language models
 - Version control friendly - easy to track changes